tm00r/muni-pb138-group-project-2022/OrderHub/README.md

 Connect to Adminer go to `127.0.0.1:8080` and fill up `server: database` `Username: admin` `Password: your desired password` and click `Login`

+To generate database based on migrations run `npx prisma generate`

 To create a new database migration run `npx prisma migrate dev --name %NAME%`